UnHype: CLIP-Guided Hypernetworks for Dynamic LoRA Unlearning: Experiments

 \subsection{Implementation Details}

 In this work, we evaluate our approach on both Stable Diffusion 1.4 and Flux.1 [dev], each of which provides a publicly available codebase and pre-trained weights.
 For Stable Diffusion 1.4, we adopt a fixed generation regime with 50 denoising steps and a guidance scale of $7.5$.
 Throughout all experiments, we use hypernetworks trained with $300$ optimization steps.
-Details on experiments with varying guidance scales and simulated learning rates are provided in Appendix B. The concepts for each task were produced by ChatGPT (as in the case of object removal) and handcrafted in the case of nudity erasure.
+Per-experiment hyperparameter values are listed in Appendix~\ref{app:parameters}.
+The concepts for each task were produced by ChatGPT (as in the case of object removal) and handcrafted in the case of nudity erasure.

-To demonstrate the versatility and robustness of our approach, we conduct experiments across two distinct text-to-image architectures.
+To demonstrate the versatility and robustness of our approach, we conduct experiments across two distinct architectures.
 We utilize Stable Diffusion v1.4~\cite{rombach2022high} to facilitate direct comparison with established baselines, as it serves as the standard benchmark for concept erasure.
-Additionally, we extend our evaluation to Flux.1 [dev]\footnote{\url{https://github.com/black-forest-labs/flux}}, a state-of-the-art flow-matching model, to assess the scalability of our method to larger, high-resolution architectures.
+Additionally, we extend our evaluation to Flux.1 [dev]\footnote{\url{https://github.com/black-forest-labs/flux}}, a state-of-the-art flow-matching model, to assess the scalability of our method to larger, high-resolution models.